uprighted-learners/unit-4-hello-frenemy-www/readme.md

 # Review

-In this lab, we translated our previous Hello Frenemy lab to work within the browser.
+In this exercise, we translated our previous Hello Frenemy exercise to work within the browser.

 The software should:

-- Have a labeled from where the user can input their name and submit it.
+- Have a exerciseeled from where the user can input their name and submit it.
 - If the submitted name is an enemy, the browser should tell the user to "Go away!".
 - If the submitted name is not an enemy, the browser should greet them by name.